hpi-swa-teaching/TabletopUI/README.md

 ### Rolling the dice
 Every player including the gamemaster can execute a dice roll.
 The dice command is ```roll dx```. x represents the maximum number of eyes the rolled dice can show.
+Valid dice sizes are 4, 6, 8, 10, 12 and 20.
 In the dice command a number y can be added or subtracted to the dice result.
 This is done by ```roll dx[+|-]y```.
 It is also possible to roll z dices at once using the command ```roll zdx```.
 You can also combine modifiers and multiple dice rolls like this: ```roll zdx[+|-]y```.

 ### Initiative Roll